Reel SF

 But wait, there’s more … kudos to ReelSF reader Notcom for pointing out that the headlines of the newspapers on the stand precisely date when this scene was filmed…

 And finally, this ad in a newspaper dated April 11, 1925 tells us that the corner store from which the scene was filmed was the Lundstrom Hat Company store; they had opened up there, their 9th location, just 6 weeks prior.
-There aren’t many of those stores around any more.
+Thanks to the vicissitudes of fashion, there aren’t many of those stores around any more.

 Here, photographed the year the movie was filmed, is the actual newsstand that was at the Stockton/O’Farrell street junction.
 The photo indicates it was at the northeast corner which is kitty-korner from the southwest corner location in the movie shot but who knows, perhaps it was moved there during filming.